 Review Proofreaders' Profiles, Qualifications, and Expertise

 The first step in finding an editor for your written work is researching a variety of editors and looking for information on their qualifications and areas of expertise.
 Consider this information carefully and select the best editor for your specific document.
 You will work closely with the editor who is perfecting your essay, research paper, thesis, dissertation, manuscript, book, journal article, or other document, so it is important to find someone who is qualified to work on your piece.
 A number of editors are available through online proofreading and editing companies to help you create a compelling piece of work that meets its objectives, and editing is an important step in the writing process.

-Choose an Editor and Request a Free Sample Edit
+Request a Free Sample Edit from Your Editor

 After you have pinpointed a few potential editors, it is a good idea to try out their services by requesting a free sample edit.
 Many editors will edit a small portion of your document, from one paragraph to a page or so, in order to give you an example of their editing style.
 When you need writing and editing help, it is crucial that your editor knows what you want and has the ability to make that happen.

 About Editor World: Editing Services | Proofreading Services